jagadeeshprakashp/appletest/README.md

 # Running the application

-Just double-click the run-urlshortner.sh script.
+Just double-click the run-urlshortner.sh script or run the shell script from the project location.

-Windows: Open powershell at the location of project and run command ./run-urlshortner.sh MAC / Linux: Open terminal at the location of the project and run ./run-urlshortner.sh
+Windows: Open powershell or git bash at the location of project and run command ./run-urlshortner.sh MAC / Linux: Open terminal at the project location and run ./run-urlshortner.sh

+Below are the steps that runs when we execute the script
 1. Checks for java and if installed then it will proceed to step 2.
-If not it will request for installation.
+If not it will show the error and request for installation and exists.
 2. Checks for Maven and if installed then will proceed to step 3.
-If not it will request for installation.
+If not it will show the error and request for installation and exists.
-3. Checks for docker and if installed then will proceed to step 4. if not will request for installation.
+3. Checks for docker and if installed then will proceed to step 4.
+If not it will show the error and request for installation and exists.
 4. If all the above applications are installed, then it will run the shortener application and launches <protocal>://<domain>:<port>
 5. And the application is ready to use.